matejbizjak/kumuluzee-nats/core/README.md

 #### Return type

 Method's return type specifies the response (message) object a client should receive.
 If the return type is `void` the client does not expect a response.

+> :information_source: Objects from `java.util.Collection` and `java.util.Map` are also supported.

 > :warning: Please, make sure that the custom classes you use have a default constructor.
 If not, they will not be de/serialized successfully.